- Last Updated: April 23, 2025

 What’s your research area?

-Think about what kind of primary data you need to collect: qualitative, quantitative, or both.
-All survey apps will help you gather data via a series of questions used to investigate the experience or opinions of a group of people.
-But the type of features you need may vary depending on the type of data you want.
+- Think about what kind of primary data you need to collect: qualitative, quantitative, or both.
+The type of features you need may vary depending on the type of data you want.

-If you primarily want to collect quantitative data, you should be able to use any survey application.
+- Do you primarily want to collect quantitative data?
+Then you should be able to use any survey application.
 Look for ones that let you customize form fields so you can ask for and validate specific information.

-Social media surveys: Will you be collecting data via social media?
+- Social media surveys: Will you be collecting data via social media, such as WhatsApp?

 Are you collecting data once, or following a population over time?